tinne26/kage-desk/docs/tutorials/intro/04_built_in_functions.md

 You may have noticed that the edge of the sine wave is jaggy, not smooth.
 We will see how to improve that in later examples, so don't get too hung up on it for the time being.

 If this was a bit difficult don't worry.
 The most important part is that you get exposed to these ideas and slowly become used to them.
-There are other parts of shaders that don't revolve so much around maths, but it's important to get some practice and become more familiar with these techniques if you really want to get the most out of your shaders.
+There are other parts of shaders that don't revolve so much around maths, but it's important to get some practice and become more familiar with these techniques if you really want to get the most out of Kage.

 ### Table of Contents